 Manages the overall curation activities required to produce content for web, mobile, and other platforms.
 Leads the research, coordination, and editorial work of curators and writers.
-Ensures that established branding and style guidelines are implemented.
+Ensures that established branding and style guidelines are implemented correctly.
 Develops relationships with vendors and other sources needed to produce the quantity and quality of required content and negotiate terms and pricing.
 Designs methodologies used to analyze content consumption data and to define content needs.
-Develops and manages schedules for updates, archiving, and ongoing production of content.
 Requires a bachelor's degree.
 Typically reports to a director.
 Manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 Typically requires 5 years experience in the related area as an individual contributor.
 1 - 3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.
-(Copyright 2020 Salary.com)
+(Copyright 2023 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.

 Salary.com's CompAnalyst platform offers: